EnigmaCurry/d.rymcg.tech/README.md

 For Arch Linux, run: `sudo pacman -S docker docker-compose docker-buildx`

-For Debian or Ubuntu, you should strictly follow the directions from from the links above and install only from the docker.com third party apt repository (because the docker packages from the Ubuntu repositories are always out of date).
+For Debian or Ubuntu, you should strictly follow the directions from the links above and install only from the docker.com third party apt repository (because the docker packages from the Ubuntu repositories are always out of date).

 You do not need to (and perhaps *should not*) run the Docker Engine on your local workstation.
 You will use the `docker` client exclusively to